Birecik Bridge: Project and construction

 Up to 1956, travel between Gaziantep and Şanlıurfa was difficult, for all vehicles had to transfer to primitive ferries over the Fırat River.
 The bridge project was one of the major projects of Turkey in the 1950s.
 The awarded company was Amaç Ticaret Türk AŞ.
 The governmental inspection was carried out by the General Directorate of Highways.
 The construction began in August 1951 and the bridge was completed in March 1956.

 Details

 The length of the bridge is 695 m and it is 11 m wide with1 m on each side reserved for pedestrians.
 There are five arches over the river and fourteen sections over the land.
 At the time of its completion, it was the third longest bridge in Turkey, after the Karkamış Bridge and Uzunköprü Bridge.

-One of the Turkey's top 50 civil engineering projects
+One of Turkey's top 50 civil engineering projects

 Turkish Chamber of Civil Engineers lists Birecik Bridge as one of the fifty civil engineering feats in Turkey, a list of remarkable engineering projects realized in the first 50 years of the chamber.